-Mr. Guiney appeared at the United States Supreme Court, has argued at both federal and state appellate courts, and has argued repeatedly at trial courts at both the federal and state level across the country.
+Mr. Guiney has appeared at the United States Supreme Court, has argued repeatedly at both federal and state appellate courts, and regularly appears at trial courts at both the federal and state level across the country.

 Mr. Guiney joined the firm as an associate in 2004 and became a partner in 2012.

 On the merits briefs at the United States Supreme Court on behalf of the plaintiffs/respondents in Apple Inc. v.
 Pepper, No. 17-204, 587 U.S. ___ (2019) where the Court affirmed plaintiffs’ antitrust standing under Illinois Brick.

 Represented plaintiffs/respondents at the United States Supreme Court in China Agritech v.
 Resh, 584 U.S. __ (2018), where the Court addressed tolling in the class action context.